alesky78/JCalendar/README.md

 this software is implemented using java Swing technology and is tested wiht the jvm version 1.8

-The actual actions imlpemented support all the crud operations on the event:
+The actual actions implemented support all the crud operations on the event:
 - add
 - modify
 - delete